starmood/chef-repo/cookbooks/PDF-motd/README.md

-# PDF-motd
+# PDF-motd cookbook

-TODO: Enter the cookbook description here.
+This cookbook is to set /etc/motd and /etc/motd.warning